ibexa/documentation-user/docs/working_with_page.md

     ## Publishing the Page

-    If you are ready to publish the Page, in the menu, click **Publish**.
+    If you are ready to publish the Page click **Publish** in the top-right corner.
     To save it as a draft to finish editing it later, click **Save**.